 Our company was born in 1971 over a pot of seaweed miso soup in the kitchen of Linnette and Shep Erhart overlooking Hog Bay in Franklin.
 They had just harvested and cooked their first alaria fronds and found the soup delicious!
-News of the discovery spread to friends; they told their friends...
+News of the discovery spread to friends... and they told their friends...

 From two people producing 200 pounds in 1971, there are now about 40 of us handling around 100,000 pounds of sea vegetables annually.
 Another 18 year-round crew sort, pack, and market our sea veggies at our plant in Franklin, Maine.

-We offer nine organically certified North Atlantic varieties: alaria, dulse, kelp, laver, sea lettuce, irish moss, digitata kelp, rockweed and bladderwrack.
+We offer nine organically certified North Atlantic varieties: alaria, dulse, kelp, laver, sea lettuce, irish moss, rockweed and bladderwrack.
 They are harvested directly from their beds at low tides, dried at low temperatures by sun, wood or forced hot air, and then packaged.
-We also import well tested Organic Nori sheets from China.
+We also import well-tested Organic Nori sheets from China.

 Milestones in Our Business

 - 1985: We test many of our plants for 25 major nutritional factors.
-(See Nutritional Chart for more information)
+See our Nutritional Chart.

 - 1986: Our consumer package now offers detailed nutritional analysis, usage guidelines and recipes.